freifunk-gluon/gluon/docs/dev/web/model.rst

   return f

-The toplevel element of a model is always a *Form*, but it is also possible for a model to return multiple forms, which are displayed one below the other.
+The top-level element of a model is always a *Form*, but it is also possible for a model to return multiple forms, which are displayed one below the other.

 A *Form* has one or more *Sections*, and each *Section* has different types